xStormyy/PassGen/README.md

 # PassGen
-A Secure Login Credential Generator Made In Python.
+A Secure Login Credential Generator Using The Secret Module In Python.